Holiday Party Food Safety Tips

 Keep Hot Food Hot and Cold Food Cold

 - Hot foods should be held at 140 degrees F. or warmer.
 On the buffet table, keep hot foods hot with chafing dishes, warming trays or slow cookers.
 Keep the covers on the hot food dishes to keep the heat inside the dish.

 - Cold food should be held at 40 degrees or colder.
 Keep foods cold by nesting dishes in bowls of ice.
 Otherwise, use smaller serving platters and replace them often.

 Leftover Food Safety

 - Refrigerate or freeze leftovers within two hours of serving.
 If the leftover foods were on your buffet longer than two hours, throw them out.

-- Eat your leftovers within a few days.
+- Eat your leftovers within a 3-4 days.
 Use your freezer for longer storage.
 Reheat leftovers to 165 degrees F. Filling a plate of food and microwaving it for a few minutes may seem safe enough, but you need to use a food thermometer to make sure all the food is reheated enough to kill bacteria.
-Microwave ovens heat unevenly, so let the covered food sit for a minute or two to let the heat get distributed throughout.
+Microwave ovens heat unevenly, so let the covered food sit for two minutes to let the heat get distributed throughout.

 Clean Up After Your Party